 Enhance your career opportunities and gain the confidence you need for further study.

-RMIT’s Certificate IV In Tertiary Preparation will prepare you with the Academic skills you need to undertake TAFE or University studies.
+Whether you’ve missed out on your first study preference or you feel like you need some extra time to prepare before university, RMIT’s Certificate IV In Tertiary Preparation will prepare you with the academic skills you need to undertake vocational or university studies.

 What you will gain through this program

 Studying this program, you will develop the academic skills, knowledge and confidence required to participate in higher-level qualifications and enhance your future career opportunities.

 Why study Certificate IV Tertiary Preparation at RMIT?

 Completion of this program provides a guaranteed pathway into many RMIT programs, if certain criteria are met.